tsuACM/truman_acm_website/_pages/gamejam.markdown

 1. Creativity - *Is the idea behind the game creative?
 Does the game include creative or interesting gameplay mechanics?*

 2. Polish - *How finished is the game?
-Does it have any apparent glitches?
-Is it polished?*
+Does it have any apparent glitches?*

-3. Presentation - *How complete and cohesive is the overall presentation?
-This includes graphics, sound, UI, and any other audiovisual elements.*
+3. Presentation - *How complete and cohesive is the overall presentation?*

 4. Theme - *How well does the game embody the theme?*